kshedden/cscar_terminal/filesystem.md

 * Your AFS home directory is located at `/afs/umich.edu/user/...`

-* `kinit -l25h` (need to run this followed by `aklog` roughly once a day if you maintain an open terminal)
+* `kinit -l25h` (need to run this followed by `aklog` roughly once a day if you maintain a connection)

 * `fs lq`